 As orthopedic surgical technology continues to improve, hospitals will have to adapt to this increasingly complex equation.
 On the operational side, they’ll need to start leveraging their own data to increase efficiency and improve patient outcomes in order to maintain their financial edge.
 On the marketing side, they’ll need to embrace their role as arbiters of good health, as Mt.
 Sinai hospital did in this 2015 New York Times ad with the headline, “If our beds are filled, it means we’ve failed.”

 AR/VR: More than a marketing tool

-Augmented Reality (AR) and Virtual Reality (VR) in medical device marketing are a little different than in traditional marketing—they represent an enormous segment of the healthcare market in their own right.
+Marketing medical devices via Augmented Reality (AR) and Virtual Reality (VR) is a little different than with traditional marketing—AR and VR represent an enormous segment of the healthcare market in their own right.
 VR is already being used in orthopedic surgical training to improve technical skills.
 A company called Touch Surgery just secured funding for the launch of their holographic surgery headsets.
 And there is mounting evidence that AR and VR can be effective in the treatment of phantom limb pain.
 AR and VR are quickly becoming standard tools of the trade, which sets healthcare apart from the culture-at-large which employs these technologies mainly for games, entertainment, or experiential marketing.
 The difference in the orthopedics device space is that the expectation will be for a hands-on experience that demonstrates the product with a very authentic true-to-life feel.
 Orthopedic surgeons are avid enthusiasts for their tools, so an AR/VR experience is going to be a powerful way to showcase new products to this group.

 What does it mean for the marketer?